WDD-CODER/AppSus/assets/data/noteFullPlan.md

 Keyboard-navigable list & close on Esc.

-Integrates with Create-Note & Edit-Label Modal.
+Integrates with create-new-note & Edit-Label Modal.